undefinist/physxhx/README.md

 #### Using for Kha

-To use physxhx as a Kha library, simply add the library and dlls, which need to exist beside the output exe.
+To use physxhx as a Kha library, simply add the library and dlls (which need to exist beside the output exe), by adding to your khafile.js:
 ```js
 project.addLibrary('physxhx');
 if(platform == Platform.Windows)